Inspiration for Your Hair Type and Texture

 What are the benefits and disadvantages of cutting dry hair?

 The greatest benefit of cutting hair while it is dry is that you and your stylist can see exactly what your final look is going to look like while they’re cutting.
+Be sure to bring photos of the style you’re hoping to recreate so that you and your stylist can refer to the images as they transform your mane.
 There is no need to wait to dry and style your hair to see if you like the length or movement—you’ll see it as it’s happening.

 While Pastor says anyone can benefit from a dry cut—no matter their hair type or texture—many stylists who specialize in cutting curly hair prefer to cut hair when it is dry.
 It is nearly impossible to know how each of your curls is going to dry, so cutting dry prevents your stylist from accidentally giving you the dreaded triangle haircut.